flamy-ai/orange-pi-5-security-camp/instructions/day-1/assemble-orange-pi-5.md

 <br>

-6. Start by getting one of the two smaller ones and peeling off the plastic film from only one side of the thermal pad.
+6. Start by getting one of the two smaller ones and peeling off the plastic film from only one side of the [thermal pad].

    <img width=40% src="/">
 7.